pranavmahabs/dnabert-enhancer/README.md

 $ pip install -r requirements.txt
 ```

+### Installing DNABERT-6
+DNABERT-Enhancer is fine-tuned model of [DNABERT](https://github.com/jerryji1993/DNABERT/tree/master).
+DNABERT supports four different tokenizations of DNA (DNABERT-3,4,5 and 6).
+This model uses DNABERT-6.

+You can download the pre-trained model [here](https://drive.google.com/file/d/1BJjqb5Dl2lNMg2warsFQ0-Xvn1xxfFXC/view).

+Once you make this download, you will see 5 files present.
+All you need is `pytorch_model.bin`.
+Please drag and drop this file into `model/pretrained_6mer` as the other four (much smaller files) are already present in that directory.

 ## Dataset

 In my training of DNABERT-Enhancer, I utilized around 360000 negative samples (noise from the genome) and around 12000 samples for each of my positive classes.
 This extreme imbalance is necessary for the model to learn what sequences are truly unique to the enhancers.
 (Note: the loss function accounts for class imbalance, see `CustomTrainer` in `model/transformer_src/train.py`).